PNGwriter Quick Reference Manual

 Otherwise, replace /usr/local above with whatever location you chose at install time.

-If you did not compile PNGwriter with FreeType support, then remove the FreeType-related flags and add -DNO_FREETYPE above.
+If you did not compile PNGwriter with FreeType support, then remove the FreeType-related flags and add

 Constructor